bastin2286/AndroidTest/Test_Mobile_Andriod_demo_docker/Readme.md

-This project is to demo the android test capabilities

-This should contain the custom library
+This folder contains the containerised test automation code of android application Dr Pad.